 - 2 cups water

-- 2 tbsp basil, chopped + more for garnish
+- 2 tablespoon basil, chopped + more for garnish

 - 1-¼ cup grated Parmigiano Reggiano cheese